Gilles Peterson: Festivals

 In 2006, Peterson worked with Freshly Cut, a French event production company from Montpellier, to create the Worldwide Festival, a small intimate festival during the summertime in the coastal town of Sète in France.
 It celebrated its nineteenth edition in 2024.

 In 2018, in partnership with Ed Wilson of Brawn and Mercati Generali, Peterson launched the Ricci Weekender in Catania, Sicily, bringing together a unique mixture of music, DJs, food and wine, which celebrated its 6th edition in 2024.

-In 2019, Peterson helped found a new festival We Out Here with New Bohemia.
+In 2019, Peterson helped found a new festival, We Out Here, with New Bohemia.
+The title is taken from the 2018 Brownswood Recordings compilation album We Out Here.
 Originally taking place in Cambridgeshire, the festival celebrates the "elements and community of UK club culture and live music".
-In 2023, the festival moved to a new site in Wimborne St Giles, Dorset, where it continues to reside, having celebrated its 6th edition in 2025.
+In 2023, the festival moved to a new site in Wimborne St Giles, Dorset, where it continues to reside.
+Its 7th edition takes place over four days from 20 to 23 August 2026.

-In 2024, Peterson launched Impressions in partnership with the Fondation Maeght in St. Paul-De-Vence, walking in the footsteps of Albert Ayler and Sun Ra featuring spiritual music played in the Miro sculpture garden.
+In 2024, Peterson launched Impressions in partnership with the Fondation Maeght in St. Paul-De-Vence, walking in the footsteps of Albert Ayler and Sun Ra, featuring spiritual music played in the Miro sculpture garden.